 5. Highway to Hell – AC/DC

 It is said that after their exhausting 1978 tour the AC/DC guitarist Angus Young declared that it was a true “highway to hell” and that Bon Scott scurried off to use these words to write “Highway to Hell”, a pure incarnation of Rock ‘n Roll attitude!

 In reality, the story is much more down to earth: “Highway to Hell” is the nickname of a motorway in Australia which leads to a bar called The Raffles.

-But although Highway To Hell was the record which propelled AC/DC to star ranking, it also characterises the last glory days of Bon Scott.
+But although Highway To Hell was the record that propelled AC/DC to star ranking, it also characterizes the last glory days of Bon Scott.
 On 19th February 1980, less than one month after the end of the Highway To Hell tour, the singer was found dead in London after a night’s drinking.